Chor Boogie

-Chor Boogie (born Jason Lamar Hailey) is an American spray paint artist based in San Francisco, California.
+Chor Boogie (born Jason Lamar Hailey) is an American spray paint artist.
+He is based in San Francisco, California.
+He has exhibited internationally and has been commissioned for public art projects in the USA, China and Australia.

-Biography
+Early life

 Chor Boogie was born Jason Lamar Hailey in Oceanside, California in 1979.
 He was introduced to art in general at the age of five by a teacher in grade school, after which he decided he wanted to be an artist when he grew up.
 He first used spray paint at age 10, and chose the name "Chore" for himself at age 11 (later dropping the "e") to describe his enjoyment of art from a professional standpoint.
 He did not receive formal art training, because spray paint was discouraged as art.

+Career

-He later began to volunteer as the director of mural projects for Writers Block, a San Diego group that created art with high school students.
+Chor volunteered as the director of mural projects for Writers Block, a San Diego group that created art with high school students.
 He curated shows at the San Diego Museum of Art and the city's children's museum.

-In October 2010 Chor Boogie's The Eyes of the Berlin Wall sold for 500,000 euro, making history for the street art genre.
-The story was first published on Curbs & Stoops by artist/curator Jeffrey Peña who wrote: "The piece is important as a social monument.
-Chor Boogie's canon for making "The Eyes of the Berlin Wall" is comparable to the "eyes on the street" theories propagated by urbanist and writer Jane Jacobs.
-'The buildings on a street equipped to handle strangers and to insure the safety of both residents and strangers, must be oriented to the street.
-They cannot turn their backs or blank sides on it and leave it blind,' writes Jacobs in 'The Death and Life of Great American Cities.'
-It is also important as a comparison of the value of art.
-That is, Chor's piece costed half the price of the price for the entire wall restoration in 2009, one million euro.
-It introduces the beautiful idea that in our social order, art is above preservation."

-Chor Boogie speaks publicly about his spiritual transformation with the sacred iboga medicine and the Bwete tradition in Gabon, Africa, the homeland of his ancestors.
-He studies the traditional ways of the Bwiti and applies them to contemporary Western urban culture and his creative process, beginning with his Love Visions series in 2014.
-Chor's first iboga inspired painting, The Love Dance is featured on the book cover to HEART MEDICINE, a true love story written by his wife, Elizabeth Bast, that details their radical healing journey.

-Works and style

 Primarily an autodidact, Chor Boogie lists as influences Michelangelo, Da Vinci, Rembrandt, Klimt, Van Gogh, and Salvador Dalí, along with early spray paint mentors from the Hip hop culture PHASE 2, Vulcan, and Riff 170.

 Chor Boogie paints exclusively with spray paint, in sizes ranging from miniatures (such as a 2010 range of 2-by-2-inch "boogie birds") to building-sized murals.
-He refers to his colorful style and its intended spiritual and emotional impact on viewers as "color therapy" and THE ART OF MODERN HIEROGLYPHICS.
+He refers to his colorful style and its intended spiritual and emotional impact on viewers as "color therapy".